cfshi/cannabis/README.md

 - a bit of history of cannabis in general medically, culturally and legally
 - current stage of legalizing cannabis
-- vs. the history of cigarate
+- vs. the history of cigarate and youth
 -

 # Research Questions